dgaydukov/cert-aws/sa/files/sa.md

 * you can use proxy server and put your ec2 to private subnet.
 This is best solution, cause in proxy server you can do all type of filtering you want.
 Plus proxy can have caching, so second time request don't need to go to outside world, it ca be served from proxy cache
 You can only assign one NACL to one subnet, yet you can assign many SG to same ec2.
 You can't block specific IP with SG (cause there is no deny rules), you need to use NACL.
 Stateful - if you send request to your ec2 you will got response even if SG doesn't have any outbound rules If you set up NACL (let's say for ssh) you should also add outbound rules (cause nacl are stateless).
-But for ssh outbound port is not 22, it's ephemeral port - When a client connects to a server, a random port from the ephemeral port range (1024-65535) becomes the client's source port.
+But for inbound ssh port is not 22, it's EP (ephemeral port) - when a client connects to a server, a random port from the EP range (1024-65535) becomes the client's source port.
+So if ec2 from your subnet wants to communicate with outside server for port 400 you have to:
+* allow outbound NACL for port 400
+* allow inbound NACL for EP
+EP automatically handled by SG, since SG - stateful, but for NACL you have to explicitly enable them So if your ec2 is requested, you have to allow following NACL rules:
+* add inbound rule for port 80
+* add outbound rule for 1024-65535
 When you create VPC, default SG created automatically.
 It allows inbound traffic from instances with default SG (source - SG_ID), and all outbound traffic.
 That's why if you create ec2 and rds and assign to both of them default SG, ec2 can access rds, cause from rds perspective ec2 SG - source of RDS SG.
 So if you need 2 ec2 to talk with each other you can assign both of them same SG where source is ID of this SG - this means traffic allowed from any instance of the same SG